muaaz-0/ESP32-Web-Server-with-OLED-Display-Audio-Streaming-and-FreeRTOS/README.md

 ## **OLED Display**
 The state of each GPIO pin is also displayed on the OLED screen.
 Whenever the state of a GPIO pin is changed through the web server, it is updated on the OLED display.
 ## **RTOS for Tasks**
 FreeRTOS is used to manage multiple tasks running concurrently.
 Two tasks with the same priority are created to handle the radio player and the web server simultaneously.
-Bothe the tasks run in a round robin way to give the ouput.
+Both the tasks run in a round-robin way to give the output.

 ```bash